Diralf/reach-quantity/all-features.md

 - [ ] Done

 Target distributes equally between each day, the remaining getting to near days

+### Example:

-example: target 18 for 5 days, distribution will be the following:
+Target 18 for 5 days

+Distribution will be the following:

 4, 4, 4, 3, 3